Infinite-Precision Autoregressive Modeling for Vector Graphics and Layouts: IPAM Model

 \subsection{Atomic unit representation}

-Many real-world domains, including layouts and SVGs, naturally contain both discrete~(\textit{e.g.}, types, classes) and continuous values~(\textit{e.g.}, coordinates, amounts).
-The majority of such hybrid vector representations can be expressed as sequences of \textit{atomic units}, with each unit combining discrete and continuous components~(\cref{fig:agdc_embedding}).
-This paper focuses on these representable domains.
+Many real-world domains, including layouts and SVGs, naturally contain both discrete~(\textit{e.g.}, types and classes) and continuous values~(\textit{e.g.}, coordinates and amounts).
+The majority of such hybrid vector representations can be expressed as sequences of \textit{atomic units}, with each unit combining discrete and continuous components~(\cref{fig:IPAM_embedding}).
+This paper focuses on domains that can be structured in this manner.